opielapatryk/Python-Design-Patterns/README.md

 The Null Pointer Pattern<br>
 The Null Object Pattern<br>

-# Gang of Four: Creational Patterns
+# Creational Patterns
 The Abstract Factory Pattern<br>
 The Builder Pattern<br>
 The Factory Method Pattern<br>
 The Prototype Pattern
 The Singleton Pattern

-# Gang of Four: Structural Patterns
+# Structural Patterns
 The Composite Pattern
 The Decorator Pattern
 The Flyweight Pattern

-# Gang of Four: Behavioral Patterns
+# Behavioral Patterns
 The Iterator Pattern